 Travel time 1 hour – 30 miles.
 Half Moon Bay State Beach has four miles of sandy beach just south of town.
 Sunbathing, fishing, picnicking and camping are popular activities.Once a year “The Maverick’s Big Wave Invitational,” contest is held.
 Swells at Mavericks have to reach 20 feet in order for the contest to take place.

-Travel time 1 hour – 36 miles – The charming and historical waterfront town of Benicia is an easy San Francisco day trip.
-The combination of a vibrant art scene, historical landmarks, and excellent dining choices makes this a place that can be enjoyed by one and all.
+Travel time 1 hour – 36 miles.
+The charming and historic town of Benicia is an easy San Francisco day trip.
+The combination of a vibrant art scene, historical landmarks, and excellent dining choices make this a place that can be enjoyed by one and all.
 Benicia has a long and interesting past and has over the years played an important role in California’s history.
 For a short period in the mid 19th century, the town became the California’s capital.
 One of the great things about Benicia is the fact that the majority of the town can be explored on foot.

 Travel time 1 hour – 39 miles.
 Sonoma is where California wine making started 200 years ago and where good restaurants, state-of-the-art spas, and adventurers thrive.
 Not as well-known or touristy as its neighbor Napa Valley, Sonoma’s kick-back vibe is just as infectious and has a lot more to offer than wine tasting.

 Travel time 1.5 hours – 54 miles.
 Point Reyes itself is set on a cape around 30 miles northwest of San Francisco.
 Much of the surrounding area is part of the Point Reyes National Seashore Reserve.
 Once hunted nearly to extinction, both the Northern Elephant Seal and the Tule Elk now thrive in the area.
 Point Reyes is popular with water sports enthusiasts.
 Kayak along the shores of Tomales Bay, or explore the submarine world with a scuba dive guide.